WhatTheDickens/lit-dig-age/text-fluid/04_timeline.md

-# Using TimlineJS to tell a story about manuscript revisions
+# Using TimelineJS to tell a story about manuscript revisions

 ## Review